 - The PCE is designed to provide an audit trail by recording information about the original entry.

 - The PCE automatically calculates the corresponding correction for the university employee benefits for the salary and wage accounts used in the PCE.
-If the amount of university employee benefits needs to be corrected or changed contact Division of Finance-Accounting.
+If the amount of university employee benefits needs to be corrected or changed contact the Division of Finance-Accounting.

 - Do not use PCE to correct a BCM error involving payroll.
-You must first add budget to allow the incorrect payroll to pass and then you can use a PCE to move the expense.
+You must first add a budget to allow the incorrect payroll to pass and then you can use a PCE to move the expense.